Irene Shin

 Irene Shin is an American politician and former non-profit executive serving as a delegate of the Virginia House of Delegates since 2022.
 Shin represents the 8th district, encompassing parts of Chantilly, Herndon, Oak Hill, and Reston.
 A Democrat, she defeated incumbent Ibraheem Samirah in the Democratic primary in 2021.
 On June 3, 2025, Shin announced her candidacy for the special election in Virginia's 11th congressional district to replace deceased incumbent Gerry Connolly.
 However, she lost the primary, placing second behind fellow Democrat James Walkinshaw.

 Early life and education

 The daughter of Korean immigrants, she was born in Glendale, California and raised in Greater Los Angeles.
 She received a Bachelor of Arts degree in political science from the University of California, Riverside in 2010.

 Career

 Shin has worked on various Democratic political campaigns, including as finance director for then-Senator Kamala Harris.
 Until 2024, she was the executive director of non-profit Virginia Civic Engagement Table.
 Shin serves on the Tysons Transportation District Service Advisory Board for Fairfax County.

-In December 2024, Shin was selected to join the 2025-2026 Prenatal-to-Three Innovation Fellowship cohort, hosted by Future Caucus for young legislators invested in building bipartisan policy addressing key healthcare issues.